 Cyberloafing activities have led to lost productivity and, as a result, businesses are losing money paying employees for time not spent performing work tasks.
 With employee attention being shifted to non-work related activities online, the overall workflow slows down and important deadlines or benchmarks may even be missed.
 Thousands of dollars are reportedly lost each year per employee.
 Some reports suggest, collectively, this costs national businesses tens of billions of dollars annually.
 A March 2016 report gives a more specific number - for U.S. businesses, stating it could be as much as a whopping $85 billion.

 In addition, the U.S. News report indicated, aside from the obvious distractions occurring when employees shift to non-work related tasks, employees end up taking time to recover and refocus after engaging in cyberloafing.
 For instance, a 2012 infographic published by Learnstuff.com noted it takes a person over 20 minutes to "regroup" after spending time on social media.
 This conceptually leads to further losses.

 Due to the increased problems associated employee Internet use, including cyberloafing, many employers have decided to monitor their employees, which has led to different types of organizational problems.
 Solutions businesses have pursued include:

-- Restricting access to certain websites, such as Amazon, Facebook and other popular websites
+- Restricting and/or blocking access to certain websites, such as Amazon, Facebook and other popular websites

 - Monitoring Internet use, including websites visited and emails